Generative Imputation and Stochastic Prediction: Experiments

 \subsection{Datasets}

-To evaluate the proposed method we use CIFAR-10~\citep{krizhevsky2009learning} as an image classification dataset as well as three non-image datasets: UCI Landsat~\citep{Dua2019}\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Statlog+(Landsat+Satellite)}}, MIT-BIH arrhythmia~\citep{moody2001impact}, and Diabetes classification~\citep{kachuee2019nutrition} \footnote{\url{https://github.com/mkachuee/Opportunistic}}.
+To evaluate the proposed method we use CIFAR-10~\citep{krizhevsky2009learning} and MNIST benchmark~\citep{lecun1998mnist} as image classification datasets as well as five non-image datasets: UCI Landsat~\citep{Dua2019}\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Statlog+(Landsat+Satellite)}}, MIT-BIH arrhythmia~\citep{moody2001impact}, Diabetes, Cholesterol, and Hypertension classification~\citep{kachuee2019nutrition} \footnote{\url{https://github.com/mkachuee/Opportunistic}} .
 CIFAR-10 dataset consists of 60,000 32x32 images from 10 different classes.
 For this task, we use train and test sets as provided by the dataset.
 As a preprocessing step, we normalize pixel values to the range of [0,1] and subtract the mean image.
 The only data augmentation we use for this task is to randomly flip training images for each batch.